-Domestic animals have often been known to save their human companions from danger.
+Domestic animals have often been known to help their human companions from danger.
 From the quick thinking of Duke, the dog who alerted his guardians to their baby’s need for urgent medical attention, to the smart actions of service dog Yolanda – who rescued her vision-impaired human from a house fire by dialing 911 – there are many animals out there who have reason earned the eternal gratitude of their human friends.

 However, it is truly astonishing to hear about undomesticated animals who are compelled to rush in and save the day, when they have had little to no prior experience with humans.
-Prepare to be amazed by the stories of these wild animals who – without any apparent reason – stepped in and saved humans from imminent death.
+Prepare to be amazed by the stories of these wild animals who – without any apparent reason – stepped in and helped humans from imminent death.

 1. Three Lions Save Girl from Kidnappers